kur0byte/js-db-anonymizer/README.md

-# Database Anonymization Tool
+# Database Anonymization Tool 🚀

-## Overview

-This project is a tool designed to anonymize database dumps.
-It leverages PostgreSQL and the PostgreSQL Anonymizer extension to mask sensitive data in database dumps, ensuring that the data can be safely shared or used in non-production environments.
+Hey devs! 👋 Welcome to the ultimate solution for anonymizing your PostgreSQL database dumps like a pro.
+Whether you’re sharing data or testing in non-production environments, this tool ensures your sensitive information stays safe and sound. 💾✨

+---

-## Features
+## Features 🔥

-- **Database Dump Creation**: Create dumps of your PostgreSQL database.
+- **Dump Creation**: Seamlessly create PostgreSQL database dumps.
-- **Anonymization**: Apply anonymization rules to mask sensitive data.
+- **Data Anonymization**: Apply customizable masking rules to protect sensitive data.
-- **Docker Integration**: Uses Docker to run PostgreSQL with the Anonymizer extension.
+- **Docker Integration**: Effortlessly run PostgreSQL with the Anonymizer extension inside Docker containers.
+- **Enhanced Compatibility**: Generate dumps that work on any PostgreSQL installation—no extensions required.
-- **Logging**: Comprehensive logging using Winston.
+- **Detailed Logs**: Track everything with comprehensive logging powered by Winston.

+---

-## Prerequisites
+## Prerequisites 🛠️

+Before you dive in, make sure you have the following:

-- **Node.js**: Ensure you have Node.js installed.
+- **Node.js**: Version 16 or higher.
-- **Docker**: Docker must be installed and running on your machine.
+- **Docker**: Installed and running on your machine.
-- **PostgreSQL**: The tool is designed to work with PostgreSQL databases.
+- **PostgreSQL**: Ensure the source database is PostgreSQL.

+---

-## Installation
+## Installation 💻

 1. Clone the repository:
    ```sh
    git clone https://github.com/kur0byte/js-db-anonymizer.git

    cd js-db-anonymizer
    ```